lowRISC/opentitan/sw/device/benchmarks/coremark/README.md

 Where ${TARGET} is one of 'sim-verilator' or 'fpga'

-This will give you a .bin and .vmem file (suitable for either spiflash or giving directly to --flashinit for verilator) which can be found in `build-bin/sw/device/fpga/benchmarks/coremark`
+This will give you a .bin and .elf file (suitable for either spiflash or giving directly to `--meminit` for Verilator) which can be found in `build-bin/sw/device/fpga/benchmarks/coremark`

 # CoreMark Options